Is the Bible the Word of God?

 *It’s important to note that there is a difference between believing and knowing something.

-Not surprisingly, all of the participants answered “yes” to the first question; and with only a couple of exceptions, everyone answered the second question with an almost immediate answer of “after I received Jesus”.
-As mentioned above, it was “after I received Jesus” that I too came to know the Bible was truly God’s Word.
+Not surprisingly, all of the participants answered “yes” to the first question, and with only a couple of exceptions, everyone answered the second question almost immediately with “after I received Jesus.”
+As mentioned above, it was “after I received Jesus” that I too came to know that the Bible is truly God’s Word.

-Now I realize that it would be a fallacy to draw any convincing proof from my survey, but it did remind me of something I had forgotten - A person doesn't need to have convincing proof that the Bible is the Word of God before they receive Christ as their savior.
-Our salvation is based on our faith (belief) in the gospel message - that Jesus gave his life on the cross to pay man’s sin debt, was buried, and rose again on the third day to give us new life.
-(1 Cor.
+Now I realize that it would be a fallacy to draw any convincing proof from my survey, but it did remind me of something I had forgotten - a person doesn't need convincing proof that the Bible is the Word of God before receiving Christ as their savior.
+Our salvation is based on our faith (belief) in the gospel message - that Jesus gave his life on the cross to pay man’s sin debt, was buried, and rose again on the third day to give us new life (1 Cor.
 15:1-4; Rom.
-10:9) It is the ministry of the Holy Spirit to convict a person of their sinfulness and it is God the Father who first draws a person to Jesus.
-(John 16:8, 44) The unregenerate man can't come to Jesus for salvation any other way.
-(John 6:65) Thus, we presuppose the truth of the Bible before it is proven to us.
+10:9).
+It is the Holy Spirit’s ministry to convict a person of their sinfulness, and it is God the Father who first draws a person to Jesus (John 16:8, 44).
+The unregenerate man can't come to Jesus for salvation any other way (John 6:65).
+Thus, we presuppose the truth of the Bible before it is proven to us.

-Before I answer that question, ask yourself, “How do I know anything is true?”.
-To be considered knowledge, any true belief must be founded on a “good reason”.
-But that “good reason” is only sufficient if it is also based on a “good reason”, which likewise needs to be based on a “good reason”.
-As you can see, that could go on indefinitely; and if it did, we could never really know anything for sure.
+Before I answer that question, ask yourself, “How do I know anything is true?”
+For a belief to count as knowledge, it must be true and grounded in a “good reason.”
+But that “good reason” is only sufficient if it, too, is grounded in a “good reason,” which likewise needs to be grounded in a “good reason.”
+As you can see, this could go on indefinitely, and if it did, we could never really know anything for sure.
 At some point, our chain of reasoning must conclude in an ultimate standard or authority, i.e., that which we hold to be indisputable and cannot be proven from anything more foundational (otherwise it would not be “ultimate”).
-To know anything we must have an ultimate standard/authority that serves as the fundamental basis for our beliefs.
+To know anything, we must have an ultimate standard/authority that serves as the fundamental basis for our beliefs.
 But how do we justify an ultimate standard/authority if it cannot be proved from anything more foundational?
 It might appear that we really can’t know anything for sure.

-The only available answer is that any ultimate standard/authority must justify itself.
-It must be self-authenticating and therefore does not need to rely upon external sources to validate its authority.
-Again, any external evidence used to prove an ultimate standard/authority becomes the ultimate standard/authority itself!
+The only available answer is that any ultimate standard or authority must justify itself.
+It must be self-authenticating and therefore does not need to rely on external sources to validate its authority.
+Again, any external evidence used to prove an ultimate standard or authority becomes the ultimate standard or authority itself!

-Most of you would recognize this justification to be circular reasoning and thus not be a valid proof.
+Most of you would recognize this justification as circular reasoning and thus not a valid proof.
 But circular reasoning is unavoidable when arguing for an ultimate standard of truth.
-To what higher authority could we appeal concerning the Word of God?
+To what higher authority could we appeal regarding the Word of God?
 If not God Himself, we are left with only man’s fallible reasoning.

 For when God made the promise to Abraham, since He could swear by no one greater, He swore by Himself, Hebrews 6:13